brittanyrw/emojibops/README.md

 Here are some links to lists of songs in case you're having trouble thinking of something to add!

-> Songs added must have lyrics, no instrumental only songs please.
+> Songs added must have lyrics, no instrumental songs please.

 ### Songs
 * [The Biggest Hits of All: The Hot 100's All-Time Top 100 Songs](https://www.billboard.com/articles/news/hot-100-turns-60/8468142/hot-100-all-time-biggest-hits-songs-list)